-OnlyFans does a double-take on planned adult content ban
+OnlyFans does a double-take

 Few things turn heads more than adult content and money, but when they’re both combined with controversy, conspiracy, and politics, it is irresistible.
 Such is the case with OnlyFans recent debacle with planning to ban adult content on its platform after being pressured by its payment providers Visa (V: NYSE) and MasterCard (MA: NYSE).